-This poem was written in written in Spring 2018
+This poem was written in the Spring of 2018

 “First there was the ice; two miles high,

 hundreds of miles wide and many centuries deep.”